Evolix/ansible-roles/evobackup-client/README.md

 Allows the configuration of backups to one or more remote filesystems.

-The backup hosts in use need to be defined in evobackup-client__hosts and the bkctld jail ssh port has to be defined in evobackup-client__ssh_port before running it.
+The backup hosts and the ports in use need to be defined in evobackup-client__hosts before running it.

-The default zzz_evobackup.sh configures a system backup, but the template can be overriden to configure a full backup instead.
+The default zzz_evobackup.sh configures a system only backup, but the template can be overriden to configure a full backup instead.
 If you change the variables in defaults/main.yml you can easily run this again and configure backups to a second set of hosts.